Eloy Jiménez Player Props: White Sox vs. Yankees

 - The Yankees' 3.65 team ERA ranks fifth among all MLB pitching staffs.

-- Yankees pitchers combine to rank 17th in baseball in home runs allowed (68 total, 1.1 per game).
+- Yankees pitchers combine to give up 68 total home runs at a rate of 1.1 per game (to rank 16th in baseball).

+- Severino (0-1) gets the starting nod for the Yankees in his fourth start of the season.
+He has a 5.28 ERA in 15 1/3 innings pitched, with 12 strikeouts.

+- His last time out was on Saturday against the Los Angeles Dodgers, when the righty threw four innings, surrendering seven earned runs while allowing nine hits.

 © 2023 Data Skrive.
 All rights reserved.